GlebKlimakhin/mitrasoft-user-service/README.md

 POST https://user-service-mitrasoft.herokuapp.com/api/v1/oauth/token Credentials required(login, password)

-given oauth token, we can add "Authorization" header for accessing resouce annotated @PreAuthorized
+given oauth token, we can add "Authorization" header for accessing resouce annotated @PreAuthorized(bearer + access_token)

 migration in a "recource/db.migration" folder

 for local deploying we need to download tomcat, build a jar-file and to use tomcat(servlet container) to deploy the app

+tests available

+Спасибо за проверку!